New Guinness World Record for hydrogen powered train

 Stadler FLIRT H2 record-breaking hydrogen powered train. // Credit: Stadler.

-A FLIRT H2 has set a new world record that the Guinness World Records organisation has recognised by travelling 1,741.7 miles without refuelling or recharging.
+A H2 has set a new world record that the Guinness World Records organisation has recognised by travelling 1,741.7 miles without refuelling or recharging.

 The remarkable distance has been recorded as the longest distance achieved by a pilot fuel cell electric multiple unit passenger train.